apparebit/js-junction/packages/proact/README.md

 content generation, hence the name.
 Proact‘s modules are grouped into the following directories:

-  * [semantics](semantics) captures necessary domain knowledge about HTML elements and their attributes.
+  * [spec](spec) captures the domain knowledge about HTML and CSS necessary for generating correct markup.

   * [vdom](vdom) defines the standard elements and custom components forming Proact‘s lightweight document model, i.e., _virtual DOM_.